emdupre/nha-ml-nimg/classification.md

 Since our Nifti images are 4D files, we can’t overlay a single grid – instead, we use a series of 3D grids (one for each volume in the 4D file), so we can get a measurement for each voxel at each timepoint.
-These are reflected in the shape of the matrix !
-You can check this by checking the number of positive voxels in our brain mask.

 ## An example classification problem